 A lawn sprinkler system makes it easier to keep your grass growing and healthy year-round.
 It’s important to make sure your system operates correctly so your home’s foundation stays healthy, too.
-Leaks, drainage issues and overwatering can send the water for your grass right into your foundation and basement, causing long-term problems.
+Leaks, drainage issues and overwatering can send the water for your grass right into your foundation and basement, causing long-term problems like foundation cracks.

 “Could be you’re watering the grass, and the runoff isn’t soaking into the ground.
 So you have water that collects against the foundation every day,” says Paul Martin, owner of PZ Martin Education Strategies, which provides training and education to members of the property and casualty insurance industry.